Reconstruct Ising Model with Global Optimality via SLIDE: Introduction

 \subsection{Literature Review}

-Reconstructing Ising models by maximizing the likelihood function is considered to be the gold standard, although it is computationally intractable since the evaluation of the partition function involves the sum of $2^p$ terms \citep{nguyen2017inverse}.
+Reconstructing Ising models by maximizing the likelihood function is considered to be the gold standard, although it is computationally intractable since the evaluation of the partition function involves the sum of $2^p$ terms \citep{nguyen2017inverse}, where $p$ is the number of nodes in the Ising model.
 Many techniques have been developed to approximate the likelihood function.
 For instance, it is suggested that Monte Carlo methods can be used to approximate the partition function \citep{geyer1994convergence,miasojedow2018sparse}, and then the approximating likelihood function is maximized.
-Note that although this approach is asymptotically exact, it takes an exponential number of runs to achieve a predefined accuracy.
+Although this approach is asymptotically exact, it takes an exponential number of runs to achieve a predefined accuracy.
 Alternative methods that can avoid evaluating the partition function include the naive mean-field approximation and its advanced variants \citep{chow1968approximating, kappenBoltzmannMachineLearning1997, nguyenMeanFieldTheoryInverse2012}.
-These variational methods assume that the network is composed of some basic clusters, and when this assumption is met, they give the exact value of the likelihood function.
-As one increases the size of basic clusters, the methods apply to a broader class of networks, while the computational complexity also shapely grows.
-However, for networks beyond the applicable class, the effectiveness of such approximations remains un-investigated.
+These methods assume that the network is composed of some basic clusters, and when this assumption is met, they give the exact value of the likelihood function.
+As one increases the size of basic clusters, the methods apply to a broader class of networks, while the computational complexity also sharply grows.
+However, for networks beyond the applicable class, the effectiveness of such approximations remains uninvestigated.